Are you trying to decide between visiting Lima or Mexico City?

 Ease of Transport

 The traffic in Lima is horrible.
 We would regularly get stuck in our Uber for an hour or more, going at an almost standstill pace.

 The traffic in Mexico City is a little less bad, and we’re not stuck in traffic jams as often for sure.
 Mexico City and Lima also both have metros, but the one in Mexico City is a bit more extensive.
 Ubers are cheap in both cities.

 Lima vs. Mexico City Ease of Transport Winner: Mexico City

 Things To Do in the City

 There is so much to do in Mexico City!
-Even for digital nomads just looking for evening activities in Mexico City, there are plenty of options.
-Visit the gorgeous Biblioteca Vasconcelos, Lucha Libre wrestling matches, soccer games, major Catholic historical sites, the ballet, cooking classes, craft beer breweries, the list is endless.
+Even for digital nomads just looking for evening activities in Mexico City there are plenty of options.
+Visit Biblioteca Vasconcelos, Lucha Libre wrestling matches, soccer games, major Catholic historical sites, the ballet, cooking classes, craft beer breweries, the list is endless.

 Lima vs. Mexico City Things To Do Winner: Mexico City

 This category is pretty close.
 Our apartment was almost the exact same price in each city, about $575 a month, but in Lima that got us a studio and in Mexico City we have a nicer two-bedroom apartment.

 Groceries and drinks were also a little more expensive in Lima than they are in Mexico City, I think mostly because we can shop at a Walmart here and there are more options available.